willmino/UFOs/README.md

 Javscript, HTML, and CSS code to display table data and dynamic filtering of the table on an HTML webpage.

 ## Overview
-We were tasked with creating an HTML webpage to display UFO sighting data in an HTML data table.
-We constructed the HTML table using javascript code.
-The HTML script elements referenced the javascript app.js file and data.js file using script elements (data.js file contained a list of objects for each UFO sighting).
-We also created a filtered data function that relied on an event listener to detect the changes of the user inputs into table filtering criteria.
-The user input filter data was stored and used to extract matching data from the initial container of all data.
+I was tasked with creating an HTML webpage to display UFO sighting data in an HTML data table.
+I constructed the HTML table using javascript code.
+The HTML script elements referenced the javascript app.js file and data.js files (data.js file contained a list of objects for each UFO sighting).
+I also created a filtered data function that relied on an event listener to detect the changes of the user inputs into table filtering criteria.
+The user input filter data was stored and was used to extract matching data from the initial container of all data.
 The resulting filtered data was then displayed on the HTML webpage.

-## Analysis
+### Analysis

 ### Organization of Visual HTML Elements
 To construct the webpage in visual studio code, the basic elements of the HTML webpage were inserted by default by typing "!" and then pressing enter.